 French vs American Roulette

-Comparing French and American Roulette, one of the main differences between these two variations is the number of pockets on the wheels.
-American Roulette uses a wheel with 36 numbered pockets, a zero, and a double-zero pocket.
-The addition of a second double-zero pocket significantly increases the house edge to 5.26%.
+When comparing French and American Roulette, the most noticeable distinction is the number of pockets on the wheel.
+American Roulette features 36 numbered pockets, plus both a single zero and a double zero.
+The addition of the double-zero pocket raises the house edge to 5.26%.

 Table Layout

-Furthermore, the layout of the American Roulette table is very similar to the one of the European Roulette table.
+Furthermore, the layout of the American Roulette table is very similar to that of the European Roulette table.
 However, you will not find a variation of American Roulette that offers the “La Partage” or “En Prison” rule.
-In addition, roulette fans who prefer to play the American version of the game will not be able to place announced bets which we will discuss later in this article.
+Additionally, roulette fans who prefer the American version of the game will not be able to place announced bets, which we will discuss later in this article.

-Another important thing to mention is that the number sequence on the American Roulette wheel is different from the number sequence on the European and French Roulette wheel.
+It is also worth noting that the number sequence on the American Roulette wheel differs from the sequence on the European and French Roulette wheels.

 - American Roulette (clockwise): 0, 28, 9, 26, 30, 11, 7, 20, 32, 17, 5, 22, 34, 15, 3, 24, 36, 13, 1, 00, 27, 10, 25, 29, 12, 8, 19, 31, 18, 6, 21, 33, 16, 4, 23, 35, 14, 2.